Umami Pot

 Step 4

-Add mirin to the pot and continue to simmer for a few more minutes, while occasionally flipping the taro.
+Add mirin and continue simmering for a few more minutes, occasionally turning the taro.

 You can store it in the refrigerator for up to 3 days.

-• If you find it difficult to peel taro, wipe off any moisture from the taro.
-This will make the knife less slippery.
+• If you find it difficult to peel taro, wipe off any excess moisture first.
+This will help prevent the knife from slipping.

-• Seasonings should be added separately in the following order: sugar, soy sauce, and mirin.
-The reason for adding sugar first is that it takes longer to infuse its flavor.
-Adding mirin last provides the dish with a glossy finish.
+• Seasonings should be added separately in the following order: sugar, soy sauce, then mirin.
+The reason for adding sugar first is that it takes longer to penetrate the ingredients.
+Adding mirin last gives the dish a glossy finish.

 satoimo no nikorogashi